dapr/docs/daprdocs/content/en/developing-applications/integrations/cloud-providers/authenticating-azure.md

 }
 ```

-Take note of the values above, which you'll need to use in your Dapr components' metadata:
+Take note of the values above, which you'll need to use in your Dapr components' metadata, to allow Dapr to authenticate with Azure:

 - `appId` is the value for `azureClientId`
 - `password` is the value for `azureClientSecret` (this was randomly-generated)